-She joined the group of devoted women who followed.
+She joined the group of devoted women who followed Jesus.
 This was a custom in Israel and some women followed Jewish rabbis and supported them.

-It is most important as we look at this Study carefully to pay special attention to the fact that a single word from Jesus, when He called her name 'Miriam', changed her from weeping to wanting to cling to Jesus.
+Also important in this Study is that when Mary was depressed and weeping a single word from Jesus, when He called her name 'Miriam', changed her from weeping to wanting to cling to Jesus.
 Just a word from Jesus was a word that transformed.
 This brings to mind the teaching of the importance of hearing the voice of Jesus and rejecting all other voices which are designed to mislead.
-In John 10:27 Jesus, in speaking about the shepherd and the porter of the fold says:
+In John 10:27 Jesus, in speaking about the shepherd and the porter of the fold says: "My sheep hear my voice, and I know them, and they follow me".
+And again, in 10:3

-"My sheep hear my voice, and I know them, and they follow me".
-And again, in 10:3 "To him the porter openeth and the sheep Hear his voice and he calleth his own sheep by name and leadeth them out for they know his voice.
+"To him the porter openeth and the sheep Hear his voice and he calleth his own sheep by name and leadeth them out for they know his voice.
 And when he putteth forth his own sheep he goeth before them.
 And the sheep follow him, for they know his voice".